 Be sure to take all the same precautions against sun exposure, whether you're using a store bought formula or one that's homemade.
 This includes applying sunscreen at least 20 minutes before heading outside, seeking shade when possible, avoiding the sun's peak hours (10 a.m. to 4 p.m.) and reapplying the product after you sweat or swim [source: Davis].

 Certain formulas of homemade sunscreen can be effective if you do your research and take the time to mix them properly.
-For more information on protecting your skin, check out the links on the next page.
+For more information on protecting your skin, check out the links below.